 Three Minute Thesis Competition

-The Competition challenges you to present a compelling spoken presentation on your research topic to entertain and inform an academic, but non-specialist audience at this year's Keele Postgraduate Conference.
+The Competition challenges you to present a compelling spoken presentation on your research topic to entertain and inform an academic, but non-specialist audience.
 Being able to present your research to an audience who knows little or nothing about your area of study is an important skill that all researchers need to develop.
 Taking part in the Three Minute Thesis competition will provide you with valuable experience of explaining your research and its significance in an accessible and engaging way.
 The Three Minute Thesis (3MT®) is an academic competition developed by the University of Queensland, Australia and its success has led to the establishment of local and national competitions in several countries.

 All current doctoral researchers including Professional Doctorates candidates who have successfully passed their doctoral progression are eligible to enter.
 You may also enter if your thesis is under submission by the date of your first presentation.